otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/frontend-module/05-component-testing-and-storybook.md

 **Note:** Make sure you create a page for this.

-In the root directory, create a new file called `LoginTestExample.test.js`.
+In the root directory, create a new directory called `test`.
+In the `tests` directory, create a new file called `LoginTestExample.test.js`.
 In the `LoginTestExample.test.js` file, add the following code:

 ```js
 import LoginTestExample from "./components/LoginTestExample";